OpenGamma/ElSql/README.md

 which is invaluable for later maintenance and debugging.

-The file format is essentially a DSL with a very small number of tags that handle the majority of common difficult cases.
-It typically has the suffix ".elsql":
+The file format is essentially a DSL with a very small number of tags that handle the common difficult cases.
+The file has the suffix ".elsql":

      -- an example comment
      @NAME(SelectBlogs)